Chris Wanstrath: Early life

 Wanstrath was born on March 13, 1985.
 From a young age, he loved video games, and wanted to create his own.
 He graduated from St. Xavier High School in Cincinnati in 2003 and briefly studied English at the University of Cincinnati.
 He left the university after getting a job in San Francisco at CNET Networks.

 Career

 Before the success of GitHub, Wanstrath ran a Ruby on Rails consulting shop with P. J. Hyett (a GitHub co-founder).
 Prior to this, Wanstrath was at CNET Networks, where he worked on GameSpot and the launch of Chowhound.
 He was a completely self-taught programmer until his job with CNET.

 In 2008, Wanstrath co-founded GitHub and the service had 100,000 users by July 2009.
 It was named to CNBC's Disruptor List five times between 2008 and 2018.
-While at GitHub he created the Electron software framework.
 Wanstrath served as its CEO until the Series A round of funding in 2012 and then president until 2014 at which time he returned to the CEO role.
 He was CEO until October 2018.
 At the time, GitHub had close to 1000 employees, over 20 million users, and $300 million in annualized recurring revenue.